MyEBikeLaw

 S 3077

-Speed-tier framework.
-The bill itself does NOT mandate registration or insurance for any e-bike — those are left to future RMV rulemaking.
-For Class 3 (21–30 mph) it mandates only a helmet and a minimum age of 16; Class 1 & 2 (≤20 mph) are unaffected.
+Sent to study on July 22, 2026 — the Massachusetts way of shelving a bill, so it will not advance this session.
+Even as filed it did NOT mandate registration or insurance for any e-bike: for Class 3 (21–30 mph) it required only a helmet and a minimum age of 16, and Class 1 & 2 (≤20 mph) were unaffected.

 Read the bill ↗